SoK-Vul4C/SoK/README.md

 ## 4. Usage

 Please ensure that you have properly installed docker and Docker SDK for Python before using.

+To use the Vul4C benchmark, you can follow these steps:

+1. Run `bash setup.sh` in the CVE directory.
+This will generate the `source` directory and automatically compile the code.

+2. Execute the exploit according to the commands in `README.txt` under the CVE directory.
+You need to replace `/path/to/compile/source` with the `source` path generated in step 1, and replace `$FILE` with the exploit path.

-Following is a startup command for vul4c you can invoke it on selected repair tool and benchmark.
+To reproduce the experiment, you can use the following command to startup on a selected repair tool and benchmark.

 ```
 python3 Framework/vul4c.py --tool "VulnFix" --software "jasper" --CVEID "CVE-2016-10248"